forestgrape/coronavirus/index.md

 <p id="appendix-vents">---</p>

 ### Appendix for Early On Ventilators [in work]
 Just indications are listened and no statistical testing has been done.
 Some times correlations have been determined in the papers given as sources.
-To do the statistics ideally one takes into account correlations between the various factors too; e.g. there is likely a correlation between age and chronic heart disease. [todo: math, check dependence between observables][todo: add average for entire populations as comparison]
+Ideally the statistics takes into account correlations between the various factors too; e.g. there is likely a correlation between age and chronic heart disease]. [todo: math, check dependence between observables][todo: add average for entire populations as comparison]

 #### Factors Associated to severe Covid-19:
-[Zhong et al.](#zhong) noted characteristics of mild, severe and fatal cases of hospitalized Covid-19 patients.
+[Zhong et al.](#zhong) noted characteristics of mild, severe and fatal cases of  diarrhea Covid-19 patients.
-The numbers in paranthesis are observation rates for (% death cases, % severe cases(including fatal), % mild cases)
+The numbers in parenthesis are observation rates for (% death cases, % severe cases(including fatal), % mild cases)

 strong relation:
 - Chronic obstructive pulmonary disease (10.4 vs 3.5 vs 0.6)